-Unfortunately, we aren’t able to guarantee outcomes.
 Our program is part of a broad process of developing critical life skills that can enable children to grow from and react more positively to the challenges they experience.
-This is not a quick or simple process, but it is one that can be strengthened through participation in a program like Resiliene in Kids.
+This is not a quick or simple process and the changes parents see are often small and incremental.
+But this is a process that can be strengthened through participation in this program.

 + WHAT ROLE DO YOU SEE PARENTS PLAYING?

-Parents play a critical role in supporting the program at home and the more engaged parents are the better the learning outcomes we are able to achieve.
+Parents play a critical role in supporting the work we are doing with their children and the more engaged parents are the better the learning outcomes we are able to achieve.

 + WHY DO YOU RUN SEPARATE WORKSHOPS FOR K-3 AND 3-6?

 Children in these different age groups often present with similar challenges and enjoy the same types of games and activities.
 Younger children enjoy games that allow them to use their whole bodies to learn.
 Older children are starting to prepare for high school.
 They are exposed to more technology and are beginning to experience changes in their bodies as they approach adolescence.
 Whilst they too enjoy playful games they are much more able to engage in a discussion about key topics than the younger groups.